srasch/practical-aspnetcore/README.md

 | [Orleans](/projects/orleans)                                            | 5   | .NET.8                                                                       |
 | [Xml](/projects/xml)                                                    | 1   |                                                                              |
 | [YARP](/projects/yarp)                                                  | 1   |                                                                              |

-For Data Access samples, go to the excellent [ORM Cookbook](https://github.com/Grauenwolf/DotNet-ORM-Cookbook). .NET team also has [a sample repository](https://github.com/dotnet/samples).

 ## How to run these samples